1924 Cuba hurricane

-The 1924 Cuba hurricane is the earliest officially classified Category 5 Atlantic hurricane on the Saffir–Simpson scale (SSHS), as well as the first Atlantic hurricane with sustained wind speeds of at least 135, 140, and 145 knots (155, 160, and 165 miles per hour).
+The 1924 Cuba hurricane is the first officially recorded Category 5 Atlantic hurricane on the Saffir–Simpson scale (SSHWS), as well as the first Atlantic hurricane with sustained wind speeds of at least 135, 140, and 145 knots (155, 160, and 165 miles per hour).
 It is also one of two hurricanes to make landfall on Cuba at Category 5 intensity, the other being Hurricane Irma in 2017 – both are also tied for the strongest Cuban landfall in terms of maximum sustained winds.
 The hurricane formed on October 14 in the western Caribbean, slowly organizing as it tracked northwestward.
 By October 16, the storm attained hurricane status to the east of the Yucatán Peninsula, and subsequently executed a small counterclockwise loop.
 On Friday, October 18, the hurricane intensified rapidly and, on the next day, reached an estimated peak intensity of 165 mph.
 Shortly thereafter, it struck extreme western Cuba at peak intensity, becoming the strongest hurricane on record to hit the country.
 Later the hurricane weakened greatly, striking southwestern Florida with winds of 90 mph in a sparsely populated region.
 While crossing the state it weakened to tropical storm status, and after accelerating east-northeastward, it was absorbed by a cold front on October 23, to the south of Bermuda.

 Across the western Caribbean Sea, the developing storm produced heavy rainfall and increased winds.
 Strong winds in western Cuba caused severe damage, with two small towns nearly destroyed.
 About 90 people were killed in the country, all in Pinar del Río Province.
 Later, the hurricane brought heavy rainfall to southern Florida, which caused flooding and crop damage.
 Damage was light in the state, and there were no casualties.